github/rest-api-docs-md/repos/{owner}/{repo}/actions/secrets/get.md

 - `per_page` (integer): The number of results per page (max 100).
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."
 - `page` (integer): The page number of the results to fetch.
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."

+## Operation Description

+Lists all secrets available in a repository without revealing their encrypted values.

+Authenticated users must have collaborator access to a repository to create, update, or read secrets.

+OAuth app tokens and personal access tokens (classic) need the `repo` scope to use this endpoint.